nscale/usrv-dev/.github/README.md

 And go to this URL: `http://localhost:3000` - 🎉

-## Handling Enviroment specific srvfiles
+## Handling enviroment specific srvfiles

 It's likely you will need to have some specific config for the enviroments your service will run in such as `development` vs `production`. usrv uses the `srvfile` as default if present.
 You can override it by adding a srvfile for an enviroment.
 So if you needed a srvfile for `development` you would create a file named `srvfile.development` and set your `NODE_ENV` enviroment variable to `development`.